What is acid reflux?

 Acid reflux is a common condition affecting about 14–20% of all adults in the US.
 It occurs when stomach acid contents flow back up into the food pipe, causing heartburn, regurgitation, burping, and even vomiting.

-These awkward sensations are due to the highly acidic stomach content accessing and irritating the esophagus that, unlike the stomach walls, is not protected from the powerful stomach acids.
+These awkward sensations are due to the highly acidic stomach content accessing and irritating the esophagus that, unlike the stomach walls, is not protected from powerful stomach acids.

 Acid reflux happens when a circular muscle in the upper part of the stomach, called the gastroesophageal sphincter, fails to prevent the stomach content from flowing up to the esophagus.
 The reason for such failure is not clearly determined, but both autoimmune disorders and physiological factors (such as hiatal hernia) are the primary suspects.
 There are speculations that acid reflux may be caused by harmful bacteria overgrowth in the stomach.

 Acid reflux is usually treated with medications increasing the overall stomach acidity, such as acid blockers or medications known as proton pump inhibitors.
-However, all these medications can only relieve the symptoms and reduce the damages, instead of addressing the actual causes of acid reflux.
+However, all these medications can only relieve the symptoms and reduce the damage, instead of addressing the actual causes of acid reflux.

 The antibacterial and anti-inflammatory properties of Kefir can then come to the rescue.
 The lactic acid bacteria of Kefir are recognized for their ability to inhibit the growth of a wide range of harmful bacteria and to reduce inflammations in the stomach, thus easing the symptoms of acid reflux.